cdubiel/address_widget/README.md

   2. Second stage: Expanded form with address, name, and phone fields
 - Google Maps Places API integration for address autocomplete
 - Responsive design that works on all devices
-- Orange "SEE MY PRICE" call-to-action button
+- Orange "SEE MY ESTIMATE" call-to-action button
 - Easy to embed on WordPress or any website
 - Phone number formatting as the user types